reqorg/reqless/README.md

 # reqless
-A Node.js HTTP client written in C++
+A Node.js HTTP client written in C++, having in mind performance and size!

 ## Installation